Cloud-SPAN/04genomics/_episodes/01-trimming.md

 While using FastQC we saw that Nextera adapters were present in our samples.
 The adaptor sequences for both reads according to the illumina website is CTGTCTCTTATACACATCT

 We will  remove bases if their phred score is below 20 (like in our example above).
-The ampersand (&) tells linux to run the process in the background and the greater than symbol (>) pipes the output of the command to a file
+The ampersand (&) tells linux to run the process in the background and the greater than symbol (>) pipes the output of the command to a file.

 ~~~
 $ cutadapt -q 20 -a CTGTCTCTTATACACATCT \